oscarlab/graphene-tests/README.md

 have the following elements:

 - `README.md`:
-  Please document the tested environment and the instruction for building and running the application.
+  Please document the tested environment and instructions for building and running the application.
 If your application sample has any known issue or requirement, please also specify in the documentation.